Chanda-Abdul/waveportal-client/README.md

 ## Overview

-This is a solution to the [buildspace](https://buildspace.so/) challenge to build a Web3 App with Solidity + Ethereum Smart Contracts. [buildspace](https://buildspace.so/). [buildspace](https://buildspace.so/) is a platform to learn and build web3 projects alongside other devs.
+This is a solution to the [buildspace](https://buildspace.so/) challenge to build a <b>Web3 App with Solidity + Ethereum Smart Contracts</b>. [buildspace](https://buildspace.so/) is a platform to learn and build web3 projects alongside other devs.

 This repo contains the front-end of my Web3 app.
-You can view the repo [Solidity + Ethereum Smart Contracts here](https://github.com/Chanda-Abdul/waveportal-smart-contract)
+You can view the repo for the [Solidity + Ethereum Smart Contracts here](https://github.com/Chanda-Abdul/waveportal-smart-contract).

-In this project you'll learn some Solidity, write + deploy a smart contract to the blockchain, and build a Web3 client app to interact with your contract.
-Perfect for hackers curious about crypto.
+I built this project to learn some Solidity, write + deploy a smart contract to the blockchain, and build a Web3 client app that can interact with your a smart contract, and to basically get comfortable building an entire Web3 App.

-### The challenge
+## The challenge

-#### Users should be able to:
+### Users should be able to:

-- [x] View landing page and understand the purpose of this dApp
+- [x] <b>View</b> landing page and understand the purpose of this app
-- [x] Connect thier ethereum wallet using metamask, with the Rinkeby Test Network
+- [x] <b>Connect</b> their ethereum <b>wallet</b> using Metamask, with the Rinkeby Test Network
-- [x] Input a message and click button to send a "wave" to the smart contract owner
+- [x] <b>Input a message</b> and click button to send a "wave" to the smart contract owner
-- [x] When "wave" is sent the "waver" is entered to win a prize, where the winner is chosen at random
+- [x] Once the "wave" is sent the "waver" is entered to <b>win a prize</b>, where the winner is chosen at random
-- [x] While the user is waiting for their transaction to be sent to the blockchain a loading message is displayed
+- [x] While the user is waiting for their transaction to be mined on the blockchain a <b>loading message</b> is displayed to the UI, because of <b>blocktime<b> this message may be displayed for 15+ seconds
-- [x] The number of "wavers" is displayed along with each wavers address, time that wave was sent, and message.
+- [x] The <b>number of "wavers"</b> is displayed along with each wavers <b>address</b>, <b>time</b> that wave was sent, and a <b>message</b>.

-#### Smart Contract should be able to:
+### Smart Contract should be able to:

 - [x] Deploy your WavePortal smart contract to a local Ethereum network
 - [x] Build web3 app that connects to our wallet and talks to our WaveContract